 DGSD management is asking staff to self-monitor for the above symptoms.
 Each employee needs to check his/her temperature prior to leaving home for work every day.
 DGSD staff who are experiencing any of the above symptoms should notify their supervisor and should not report to work.
-DGSD staff who have been in "close contact" (as defined below) in the last fourteen days with someone who has tested positive for COVID-19 should notify their supervisor immediately and should not report to work.
+DGSD staff who have been in "close contact" (as defined in Section 2.4 below) in the last fourteen days with someone who has tested positive for COVID-19 should notify their supervisor immediately, should not report to work, and must follow all requirements of Section 2.4.
 This includes the on-call employees that are at home on standby pay so that the supervisor can replace the employee on-call immediately.
-By reporting to work, DGSD staff are certifying that they are symptom free and have not within the past fourteen (14) days knowingly been in close contact with someone who has tested positive for COVID-19.
-Close contact is defined as any of the following: 1) Living in the same household as a person who has COVID-19, 2) Caring for a sick person with COVID-19, 3) Being within 6 feet of a sick person with COVID-19 for a total of 15 minutes or more within a 24-hour period starting from 48 hours prior to the onset of symptoms in the sick person (or, for asymptomatic persons, 48 hours prior to test specimen collection), or 4) Being in direct contact with secretions from a sick person with COVID-19 (e.g., being coughed on, kissing, sharing utensils, etc.).
+By reporting to work, DGSD staff are certifying that they are symptom free and have not within the past fourteen (14) days knowingly been in close contact with someone who has tested positive for COVID-19 and is still contagious.